thomykay/dhbw-projectmanagement1/lesson 111/lesson111 - slides.md

 # Practice - Check out

 * In your teams, make 2 rounds:
-  * What would you like to thank your team for today?
+  * What would you like to thank your team for looking back the work you did together?